AdamAnouar/Tree_Generator_on_Topography/README.md

 # Tree Generator on Topography
-The aim of this repository is to provide customizable components for generating structured networks using pathfinders and search algorithms. and Simple examples of possibilities of combinations and integration to an iterative process.
+The aim of this repository is to provide customizable components for generating structured networks using pathfinders and search algorithms as well as simple example files of the possible combinations and integration to an iterative process.

 Reference:
 https://www.youtube.com/watch?v=yOTK81HDSqM&list=PLZF2qDQgHACyldoK3DC9HSNgmNKBbDVlW&index=21